 Baillie Gifford’s funds are generally pretty cheap.
 They run nine investment trusts right now with an average ongoing charge of around 0.7%.
 They range from 0.4% for Scottish Mortgage to 1.0% to Pacific Horizon.

-However, once its launch costs of 0.5% are absorbed, Schiehallion Fund could be the cheapest of the lot.
-Here are its annual management charges based on its net asset value:
+Here are Schiehallion’s annual management charges based on its net asset value:

 Watching and waiting